vickykirti/fullstack/products-listing-website/readme.md

 npm i ->
 npm start

-This project uses the MongoDB Compass as the database management system.
+This project uses MongoDB Compass as the database management system.